hbk91/2021StudyNotes/SIE_Prep.md

 ### **Anti-Money Laundering:**

 #### **Three stages of Money Laundering:**
    - **Placement:** Depositing money in the system.
-It is the easiest stage to detect.
+It is the easiest stage to detect
-   - **Layering:** Performing a series of transactions to launder the money.
+   - **Layering:** Performing a series of transactions to launder the money
-   - **Integration:** Withdrawing and reintegrating the money into the system.
+   - **Integration:** Withdrawing and reintegrating the money into the system

 ### **FinCEN (Financial Crimes Enforcement Network):**